dsc-jssstu/Linux-25/LInux-basics/linux-command-04.md

+###Why Use Vim Over GUI Editors

+Vim is keyboard-driven, ultra-fast, and lightweight, making it ideal for coding and scripting.
+Unlike GUI editors, it requires minimal system resources, making it efficient even on older machines.

 ### 4️⃣ Text Editors (Nano & Vim)

 These are command-line based text editors that allow you to create and modify files directly within the terminal.